Personal training is a rewarding profession; it helps you make a good income and allows you to transform lives.

 At this point, I’m assuming you’re certified and have all the relevant credentials from an accredited agency.

-My special quiz will help you determine which certification is right for you based on your career preferences and another important factor.
+I also highly recommend that you take the quiz and find out which personal trainer certification is best for your career goals.
+It will help you determine which certification is right based on your career preferences and another important factor.

-Getting certified is an unavoidable stage in your personal training journey if you really want to do it with any form of serious integrity.
+Getting certified is unavoidable in your personal training journey if you want to do it with serious integrity.

 Not only does it provide you with the required learning experience and knowledge resources.